 Kalman is also the creator and host of Tanchaz Talk, the world’s only English-language program/podcast focusing primarily on Hungarian folk music.
 He was a longtime Advisory Board Member for the American Hungarian Folklore Centrum, the HFA’s predecessor, and in 2003, he produced Visszhang (Echo) for Hungaria Records, a compilation of Hungarian folk bands from North America, the first of its kind outside of Hungary.

 From a young age, Kalman studied at folk music camps and seminars throughout the United States and Hungary.
 His early music mentors included the legendary Transylvanian fiddler Sándor Fodor “Neti” and Béla Halmos, one of the Godfathers of the Hungarian folk music revival movement.
 He studied folk dancing with the likes of Sándor Timár and Zoltán Zsuráfszky.
 In 1987, he co-founded the Eletfa Hungarian Folk Music Band, one of the United States’ treasured assets of Hungarian folk music.
-He has continued to perform with Canada-based Gyanta, North America’s most popular Hungarian folk music group, after moving to Toronto in 2007.
+He has primarily performed with Canada-based Gyanta, North America’s most popular Hungarian folk music group, following his move to Toronto in 2007.
 He has arranged music and created dance choreographies for many performing groups, including the Tamburitzans, Csűrdöngölő (New Jersey), Kodaly (Toronto), and the Cleveland Hungarian Scout Ensemble.

 As part of his continuing efforts to advocate for and build a legacy for Hungarian culture, Kalman has given many folklore-related scholarly lectures and presentations, including at the Institute of Musicology – Research Centre for the Humanities in Budapest, the Hungarian Folklife Association’s Annual Conferences, and at conferences organized by the American Hungarian Educators Association.
 He has also taught violin and ensemble classes at many camps, seminars and workshops, including Csipke Hungarian Folkdance and Music Camp in Michigan, Balkan Folk Music & Dance Workshops in New York and California (Mendocino), and at the American Hungarian Folklore Centrum‘s Folkdance and Music Symposia in Pennsylvania.